 Kalivas and colleagues next pursued the source of the glutamate spillover.
 In 2002, they published a study revealing the involvement of the cystine/glutamate exchanger, a protein known to play a role in regulating extracellular glutamate levels.
 They showed that withdrawal from repeated cocaine administration resulted in down-regulated cystine/glutamate exchangers, significantly altering extracellular glutamate levels.2

-This led them to hypothesize that targeting the cystine/glutamate exchanger using NAC, a cystine precursor, might be a potential way to rebalance glutamate homeostasis — the balance between glutamate release and clearance — that is disrupted
+This led them to hypothesize that targeting the cystine/glutamate exchanger using NAC, a cystine precursor, might be a potential way to rebalance glutamate homeostasis — the balance between glutamate release and clearance — that is disrupted in addiction.

 In 2003, Kalivas and colleagues published a study showing that restoration of cystine/glutamate exchange by NAC normalized the levels of glutamate in cocaine-treated rodents.
 On a behavioral level, reinstatement of drug seeking — the preclinical model of relapse — was prevented by stimulating cystine/glutamate exchange with NAC and restoring extracellular glutamate levels.
 This study demonstrated that it was possible to therapeutically alter the glutamate system and see a difference in addictive behavior.3